This Day In Music: February 19

 February 19, 1956 ~ Guitarist, singer, songwriter Dave Wakeling born in Birmingham, UK ~ Co-founding member of pivotal ska, ska revival band the English Beat, known for about half a dozen UK hits through the mid-1980s including the top 10 hits The Tears Of A Clown, Hands Off She's Mine, Mirror In The Bathroom and Can't Get Used To Losing You.
 Formed General Public in 1984 with bandmate Ranking Roger, scoring moderate hits with 1984's Tenderness and 1994's I'll Take You There.
 Released a sole solo album, No Warning, in 1991

-February 19, 1956 ~ Marina Fiordelli, commonly known as pop, rock singer Fiordaliso, born in Placenza, Italy ~ Gained popularity in the early 1980s with songs such as Scappo Via and the reggae-rock ballad Una Sproca Poesia.
-Would go on to score hits such as Oramai, the Zucchero-penned Non Voglio Mica La Luna, and perhaps her best-known the 1990 hit Cosa Ti Farei.
+February 19, 1956 ~ Marina Fiordelli, commonly known as pop, rock singer Fiordaliso, born in Placenza, Italy ~ Gained popularity in the early-1980s with songs such as Scappo Via and the reggae-rock ballad Una Sproca Poesia.
+Would go on to score hits such as Oramai, the Zucchero-penned Non Voglio Mica La Luna, and perhaps her best known the 1990 hit Cosa Ti Farei.
 Over time gradually moved away from music, focusing on her activities as actress and TV host

 February 19, 1956 ~ Singer, guitarist, keyboardist, songwriter Peter Holsapple born Newport, Rhode Island, USA ~ Best known for co-founding jangle pop band the dB's with Chris Stamey, becoming the band's main songwriter and singer after Stamey's departure.
 Toured with REM on their 1988 world tour and appeared on the band's 1991 Out Of Time album.
 Has also worked with the Continental Drifters and released a handful of solo recordings

 February 19, 1955 ~ Free jazz, avant-garde, post bop saxophonist, clarinetist David Murray born ~ Leader and sideman.
 Influenced by Albert Ayler, Archie Shepp, Coleman Hawkins, Ben Webster, Paul Gonsalves.
 Founding member of the World Saxophone Quartet.
 In-demand collaborator, recording prolifically since the mid-1970s.
-Has worked with Olu Dara, James Newton, Lester Bowie, Johnny Dyani, Butch Morris, Henry Threadgill, John Purcell, James Blood Ulmer, Jack DeJohnette, McCoy Tyner, Branford Marsalis, Ravi Coltrane, the Clarinet Summit, Bobby Few, Hilton Ruiz, Pharoah Sanders, the Music Revelation Ensemble, and others
+Has worked with Olu Dara, James Newton, Lester Bowie, Johnny Dyani, Butch Morris, Henry Threadgill, John Purcell, James Blood Ulmer, Jack DeJohnette, McCoy Tyner, Branford Marsalis, Ravi Coltrane, the Clarinet Summit, Bobby Few, Hilton Ruiz, Pharoah Sanders, and the Music Revelation Ensemble

 February 19, 1952 ~ Progressive rock, hard rock, italo disco keyboardist, songwriter, film composer Claudio Simonetti born in São Paulo, Brazil ~ Son of pianist, conductor, composer Enrico Simonetti.
 Influenced by Keith Emerson, Brian Auger, Rick Wakeman, Tony Banks.
 Member of progressive rock outfit Goblin.
 Well known for his soundtracks for cult and horror films, notable credits including The New Barbarians, Midnight Killer, Body Count, and The Versace Killer.
-Has also dabble in Italo disco in the late 1970s, most notably with the group the Crazy Gang
+Has also dabble in Italo disco in the late-1970s, most notably with the group the Crazy Gang

 February 19, 1951 ~ Horace Hinds, commonly known as reggae, roots reggae singer Horace Andy, born in Kingston, Jamaica ~ Regarded as one of the most influential Jamaican singers.
 Known for songs such as Government Land, Angel, Spying Glass and Five Man Army, the latter a collaboration with British trip hop outit Massive Attack